Doodleverse/SDStools/fromMark/analysis/README.md

 8. Use information from the autocorrelation to fit a sine wave to our de-trended and de-meaned data, estimating the seasonal amplitude, phase, and frequency/period.

+9. Subtract out the sinusoid fit and estimate the amount of noise.

 Here's what the results of these steps would show:

 ![timeseries_analysis](example/test1timeseries.png)